Nathan Johnson (musician): Composing

-In 2005, Johnson composed the score to the neo-noir film Brick, which was written and directed by his cousin Rian Johnson.
-The score features traditional instruments such as the piano, trumpet and violin, and also contains unique and invented instruments such as the wine-o-phone(which was out of bounds to everyone else for the time it was being recorded, for fear the tuning would change if anything happened to it), metallophone, treated pianos, filing cabinets, and kitchen utensils.
-The entire score was recorded in Littlehampton at a residential studio, hosted by Paul Burton (who went on to created Chapel Studios in Chichester), using a single microphone and a PowerBook computer.
+In 2005, Johnson composed the score to the neo-noir film Brick, which was written and directed by his paternal cousin Rian Johnson.
+The score features traditional instruments such as the piano, trumpet and violin, and also contains unique and invented instruments such as the wine-o-phone (which was out of bounds to everyone else for the time it was being recorded, for fear the tuning would change if anything happened to it), metallophone, treated pianos, filing cabinets, and kitchen utensils.
+The entire score was recorded in Littlehampton at a residential studio, hosted by Paul Burton (who went on to create Chapel Studios in Chichester), using a single microphone and a PowerBook computer.
 The score was hailed by The Chicago Tribune as "perhaps the most arresting soundtrack of the year to date" and Johnson was nominated for the Satellite award for Best Original Score from the International Press Academy.

 Johnson finished the score for Rian Johnson's second film, The Brothers Bloom (2008), expanding the palette used in Brick to include strings and woodwinds for the sound of a "back porch orchestra".

 Members of The Cinematic Underground have been involved with all of Johnson's scores.
 As well as producing the music for Brick and The Brothers Bloom, Johnson has produced albums for The Cinematic Underground, Faux Fix, Magik*Magik, and New Volunteer.

 In 2012, Johnson composed the score for Rian Johnson's critically acclaimed third film, Looper.
 Much of the score was created using found-sounds and field recordings, which Johnson recorded while on location in New Orleans as the film was being shot.
 He and his team incorporated treadmills, industrial fans, and slamming car doors, along with a more traditional orchestral ensemble, and he received the IFMCA Breakthrough Composer award for his genre-bending work on the film.

 Through his collaborations with Rian Johnson, he then teamed up with Joseph Gordon-Levitt (who starred in Brick and Looper) to score Gordon-Levitt's directorial debut Don Jon (2013).
 He since composed the music for Rian Johnson's Knives Out (2019) and Glass Onion (2022).

 In 2014, Johnson composed the score for Jake Paltrow's science fiction action film Young Ones and also served as an executive producer on the film.

 Johnson also contributed to the soundtrack for the PlayStation 4-exclusive video game Infamous Second Son (received the nomination Original Dramatic Score, Franchise at the 2014 NAVGTR Awards, shared with Bryan Mantia and Marc Canham) and a stand-alone DLC to the game titled Infamous First Light.